Takkanah: In modern times

 The Conservative Movement also allows its leaders to issue takkanot today.
-Examples of takkanot issued by the Conservative Movement in modern times include allowing women to count in a minyan and to serve as witnesses to a Beit Din, as well as removing restrictions on Kohen marriage.
-The Israeli Chief Rabbinate also adopted many such ordinances, though more moderate in character, among them various statutes regarding marriage and divorce.
+Examples of takkanot issued by the Conservative Movement in modern times include allowing women to count in a minyan and to serve as witnesses to a beth din, as well as removing restrictions on kohen marriage.
+The Chief Rabbinate of Israel also adopted many such ordinances, though more moderate in character, among them various statutes regarding marriage and divorce.

 The rabbis of Morocco held several conferences in the 1940s that issued statutes on various affairs.